AaronChen0/primecount/README.md

 ## Algorithm
 The origin idea came from Lucy_Hedgehog from projecteuler.
-It uses an optimzed sieving method as shown in [sympy](https://docs.sympy.org/latest/modules/ntheory.html#sympy.ntheory.generate.primepi).
+It uses an optimized sieving method as shown in [sympy](https://docs.sympy.org/latest/modules/ntheory.html#sympy.ntheory.generate.primepi).

 ## Todo